 5. I have a very advanced background in math (or physics, biology, music, journalism etc.).
 Will I be given a college advisor in this area?

 - Perhaps, but it is also possible that your advisor will have different academic interests.
 Your college advisor will help you with registration, curriculum requirements and developing a long-range plan that suits your strengths and interests.
-Additionally, s/he will serve as a connector, introducing you to specialists across campus.
+And s/he will serve as a connector, introducing you to specialists across campus.
 We have found that the degree to which students have similar academikc interests as their advisor does not affect their experience with advising.

 6. Who is my academic dean, and what does s/he do?